Raffaelbdl/minimalistic-rl/README.md

 ![status](https://img.shields.io/badge/status-work%20in%20progress-red)

-The goal of this project is to make simple, efficient, user-friendly RL algorithms in JAX using HAIKU
+The goal of this project is to make simple, efficient, user-friendly RL algorithms in JAX using HAIKU.
+I will keep adding features to this repo along with my own work.

 ## Implemented algorithms
 - [x] DQN
 - [x] PPO

+## Cool features
+This project comes not only with algorithms but also with cool features that I find useful.

-## Handle `chex.dataclass` as observation
+### Handle `chex.dataclass` as observation

 In some cases, custom observations may be necessary.
 Those can be automatically handled given a certain syntax.
 The hk.Transformed given to the agent should be designed to also handle the custom observation.